Mosta: Ta' Bistra Catacombs

-The Ta' Bistra Catacombs are the largest set of catacombs found to date outside Rabat, and are located in Triq il-Missjunarji Maltin in Mosta.
-These catacombs were first recorded in the 1800s but were only investigated in 1933 by Captain Charles Zammit, before part of the site was covered over by a new road leading down to Burmarrad.
-Further studies in 2004, 2013, and 2014, have brought the site back to life with new discoveries.
-This site has been part of three EU-funded projects and is now managed by Heritage Malta.
+The Ta' Bistra Catacombs are Malta's largest set of catacombs found to date outside Rabat, and are located in Triq il-Missjunarji Maltin in Mosta.
+The site was first recorded in the late 19th century and the catacombs were first investigated in 1933 by Captain Charles Zammit, before they were partially covered over by a new road leading to Burmarrad.
+Further studies were carried out in 2004, 2013 and 2014, and the site has been the subject of three EU-funded projects.
+It is now managed by Heritage Malta and is open to the public.

 Speranza Chapel (Chapel of Our Lady of Hope)

 An attraction in Mosta is the Speranza Chapel in the Speranza Valley.
 The chapel was built between 1760 and 1761.
 A legend tied to the Chapel recounts that, during a Turkish invasion, a young girl and her sisters taking care of their family's sheep were at risk to be taken by the invaders.
 Whilst the sisters escaped, the young girl could not run fast enough because she limped slightly.
 It is said that she hid in a cave found under the chapel's left side.
 Meanwhile, she prayed to Mary, promising that if she were saved, she would build a chapel dedicated to Our Lady.
-When the Turkish invaders chasing her arrived, they didn't look for her in the cave because they thought the girl could not be hiding there as there was an intact web at the entrance, which would have been damaged had she entered the cave.
+When the Turkish invaders chasing her arrived, they did not look for her in the cave because they thought the girl could not be hiding there as there was an intact spider web at the entrance, which would have been damaged had she entered the cave.